TheCreator69/CreativeBot/README.md

 I have still added support for multiple servers, just in case, even though I just have one at the moment.
 Sharding is not supported, however.

 ## What it can do
-- [x] Fun Commands: generate a random game idea, simulate a slot machine and create an inspiring Obama message
+- [x] Fun Commands: generate a random game idea, simulate a slot machine and create an inspiring Obama image
-- [x] Creative Credits System: every time you're active on the Creative Discord, the bot will award you a few credits
+- [x] Creative Tokens System: all members get 10 tokens each day that they can use to vouch for active members
 - [x] Event System: I'd like to host regular events on my Discord and my bot will help me with this :smile:

 ### Node Modules used